sCrypt-Inc/scryptTS-docs/docs/tokens/tutorials/validate-1sat-input-with-oracle.md

 sidebar_position: 5
 ---

-# Tutorial 5: Validate 1SatOrdinals Input with Oracle
+# Tutorial 5: Ordinals Oracle

 ## Overview
-Miners can decide whether a UTXO is valid but cannot directly determine whether the [1SatOrdinals](https://docs.1satordinals.com/) asset in a UTXO is valid, which requires the participation of the indexer.
-In many practical applications, verifying the 1SatOrdinals assets carried in certain transaction inputs, such as token swap, token stake, etc is necessary.
-At this time, we must introduce Oracle to provide additional verification data for the contract to ensure the authenticity and integrity of the information required when unlocking the contract.
+Bitcoin smart contracts can decide whether a UTXO is valid, but cannot directly determine whether the [1SatOrdinals](https://docs.1satordinals.com/) tokens in a UTXO are valid, since they are validated by an external indexer off chain outside of miners.
+In many practical applications, verifying the Ordinals tokens carried in certain transaction inputs is necessary, such as token swap and token sale.
+[Oracles](../../tutorials/oracle.md) must be introduced to provide additional verification for the authenticity and integrity of the Ordinals tokens required when calling a contract.

-This tutorial will introduce how to use [WitnessOnChain](https://api.witnessonchain.com) Oracle to validate the transaction input containing 1SatOrdinals inscriptions and BSV20 tokens.
+This tutorial will introduce how to use the [WitnessOnChain](https://api.witnessonchain.com) oracle to validate transaction inputs referencing UTXOs containing Ordinals NFTs and BSV20 tokens.

 ## WitnessOnChain API

-The WitnessOnChain provides an [API](https://api.witnessonchain.com/#/v1/V1Controller_getInscription) to get inscription details from an outpoint.
+WitnessOnChain provides an [API](https://api.witnessonchain.com/#/v1/V1Controller_getInscription) to get inscription details from an outpoint.

 ```
 https://api.witnessonchain.com/v1/inscription/bsv/{network}/outpoint/{txid}/{vout}